 If you're storing your RV, motorhome or campervan outside during the winter, the short answer is yes, absolutely cover it- if you can.
 The more layers of insulation the motorhome has, the better.

-If you can't store it indoors, then a full motorhome cover is the next best thing.
+If you can't store it indoors, then a full motorhome cover like this is the next best thing.
 Be warned- they are NOT easy to put on!!
-They also don't often allow you to leave vents open, so you'll need another way to let a little fresh air in.

 Some people just choose to cover their windscreen- and you might choose to leave your wiper blades hinged away from the windscreen so they can't freeze in place.